-Today, we honor his legacy and memory.
-Here are 5 quotes by Dr. Martin Luther King, Jr. on racism, social change, and nonviolence:
+Today, we honor the legacy and memory of the Reverend Dr. Martin Luther King, Jr. with 7 of his quotes on racism, social change, and nonviolence:

 - “Racism is a philosophy based on a contempt for life…It separates not only bodies, but minds and spirits.
 Inevitably, it descends to inflicting spiritual and physical homicide upon the out-group.”